MisileLab/PoggyChat/README.md

 1. Full Customize
 2. Fast Fix Bug
 3. Fast Answer
-4. Developer can change code (mean Bot Developer can change api)
+4. Developer can change code (mean Bot Developer can change API)

 ## Why PoggyChat?

-Currently use discord, facebook that not open source and has problem.
+Currently, use discord, facebook that not open source and has a problem.

 ### Discord Problems

-1. Discord has many error in **Official** Linux Version.
+1. Discord has many errors in the **Official** Linux Version.
-2. Rendering 1920x1080 video with my gpu but Why I need pay nitro?
+2. Rendering 1920x1080 video with my GPU but Why I need to pay nitro?
-3. Discord Developer does not provide good api.
+3. Discord Developer does not provide a good API.

 ### Facebook Problems

-1. Facebook does ban the user that does not has problem.
+1. Facebook does ban the user that does not have a problem.
 2. Facebook counting views system is trash.
-3. Facebook does not ban the user that steal video from youtube. watch [Kurzgesagt's Video](https://www.youtube.com/watch?v=t7tA3NNKF0Q)
+3. Facebook does not ban the user that steals video from youtube. watch [Kurzgesagt's Video](https://www.youtube.com/watch?v=t7tA3NNKF0Q)

-> ~ that in the first quarter of 2015, seven hundred and twenty-five of the 1000 most-viewed videos on facebook were stolen. - Kurzgesagt
+> ~ that in the first quarter of 2015, seven hundred and twenty-five of the 1000 most-viewed videos on Facebook were stolen. - Kurzgesagt

 ## So How Install?